Lohagaon: Name

 It was referred to as many different spellings and names in various sources.
 European Maps from 1793 and 1800 referred to the village as 'Logom' (which is a mistake in Anglicisation of Lohagaon), whereas later British and Indian sources referred to as 'Lohogaon', 'Lohegaon', and 'Lohagaon'.

 It is difficult even today to determine which English name is correct and accepted by everyone as various transliterations to English can sound exactly the same as its Marathi counterpart.

 Some official sources today refer to it as 'Lohegaon', including the Indian Air Force; whereas some write it 'Lohagaon' and others write it as 'Lohgaon'.

 Demographics

 Language and ethnicity

-The official language of Lohagaon is Marathi, and it is also the majority language of the area.
-Due to the presence of ex-servicemen and professionals originating from different regions of India and their families living in some parts of Lohagaon, the area is diverse and has sizable communities of people who speak different languages like Hindi, Punjabi, Bengali, Telugu, etc, as their first language.
+The official language of Lohegaon is Marathi, and it is also the majority language of the area.
+Due to the presence of ex-servicemen and professionals originating from different regions of India and their families living in some parts of Lohegaon, the area is diverse and has sizable communities of people who speak different languages like Hindi, Punjabi, Bengali, Telugu, etc, as their first language.
 This has also led to increase in ethnic diversity in the area and people belonging to these communities are able to celebrate their regional festivals.